eduardorasgado/DualScaraArm-OPickerSelective-ROS/README.md

 This repo was cloned from yangliu28 and modified to ROS Kinetic use.
-Before initializing the simulation you have to change value="/home/canix/catkin_ws2/src/two_scara_collaboration/urdf/red_cylinder.urdf"/> to your system folders in launch/initialize.launch param.
+Before initializing the simulation you have to change value="/home/canix/catkin_ws2/src/two_scara_collaboration/urdf/red_cylinder.urdf"/>

+Before initializing the simulation change the initialize.launch file where you find "two_scara_collaboration" if you name your project with other one

+to your system folders in launch/initialize.launch param.

 Note: Kill gazebo process by locationg it using pid on htop or some real time process manage tool, once you have been close it.